phpflo/phpflo/CONTRIBUTING.md

 When bootstrapping dependencies of your tested class, mock them when they're interface.
 Don't use a concrete implementation of your interface.

-Also put your base bootstrap logic in the `setUp` function or in `@dataProvider` of your tested class.
-Giving you a single point of modification if dependency signature changes.
+Also put your basic bootstrap logic in the `setUp` function or in `@dataProvider` of your tested class.
+This gives a single point of modification if dependency signature changes.

 - **`expects` method**

-Use the `expects` method to ensure not only what your tested class methods return but also their expected behavior.
+Use the `expects` method to  not only ensure what your tested class methods return but also their expected behavior.

 ```php
 <?php